tintty1/simple-dep-cache/README.md

 # simple-dep-cache

-A Redis-based caching library with dependency tracking for Python applications.
+A flexible caching library with dependency tracking for Python applications.

 ## Overview

 Cache function results and automatically invalidate related caches when dependencies change.
-Uses Redis for distributed caching and supports both sync/async functions.
+Supports multiple cache backends (including Redis) and works seamlessly with both sync and async functions.

 ## Installation